asgnecco/BiSS-C-Splitter/README.md

 ##### 		Inputs

-* DAQ Read Request
+* DAQ Read Request - Sent from the DAQ BiSS C Slave module when there is a request from the DAQ to read data.

-* DAQ Read Clock
+* DAQ Read Clock - Provides the clocking at which to read the data for the DAQ

-* Write Clock
+* Write Clock - Provides the clocking at which to write data to the buffer

-* Error

-* Buffer Out
+* Error - Is set to high if there is an error detected, so that the buffers do not switch, and bad data is disregarded.

+* Buffer Out - The stream of data coming out of the buffer to be sent to the DAQ or Motor

-* Bit Number
+* Bit Number - The number of the bit that is currently being fed to the buffer

-* Write Request
+* Write Request - Lets the buffer know that there is data ready to be written

-* Motor Read Clock
+* Motor Read Clock - Provides the clocking at which to read the data for the motor

-* Motor Read Request
+* Motor Read Request - Sent from the Motor BiSS C Slave module when there is a request from the motor to read data.

   ##### Outputs

-* DAQ Read Out
+* DAQ Read Out - Read data to be sent to the DAQ
-* DAQ Read Done
+* DAQ Read Done - Tells the DAQ BiSS C Slave module that data is done being read
-* Motor Read Out
+* Motor Read Out- Tells the Motor BiSS C Slave module that data is done being read
-* Motor Read Done
+* Motor Read Done - Read data to be sent to the motor

 ## DAQ and Motor BiSS C Slaves

 ### Overview:

-These two modules accomplish the same output goal with two different types of inputs.
-The e

-### Motor Variables:
+These two modules are essentially the same, although they do have slightly different names to some of their inputs and outputs.
+The state diagram in the middle acts in the same manner as a SR Flip-flop, in that the output state can be toggled on by a high signal on MA_in, and can only be turned off by a high signal on the reset pin.
+The delay block is necessary in order to prevent logic loops.

 ### I/0:

+##### Inputs

+* Buffer In - The data being sent into the Motor and DAQ modules to pass through to the desired device
+* Trig/MA In - Designation depends on whether it is in the Motor or DAQ module.
+Provides the clocking for data readback
+* DAQ/Motor Read Done - Designation depends on whether it is in the Motor or DAQ module.
+Is set high when data readback is completed

+##### Outputs

+* Data Log/SLO Out - Data out to the corresponding device
+*

 ![](C:\Users\Austin\Pictures\BiSS C Documentation Snips\DAQ BiSS C Slave.PNG)